 My screen material has wrinkles or waves

-The majority of the time these wrinkles will disappear after the screen material is stretched on the frame properly for about 24 to 48 hours.
+The majority of the time these wrinkles will disappear after the screen material is stretched on the frame properly for about 3-5 days.
 Vinyl is very stretchy and should usually relax on its own once tensioned, but it sometimes needs some additional help to fully relax to its desired smooth appearance.

 If after a few days, the wrinkles or waves have not disappeared on their own, feel free to follow the instructions below to help the material smooth out:

 1. With the help of another adult, lift the frame with the screen already tensioned.
 Bring it into direct sunlight.
 Be careful not to bump into anything that could damage the frame or screen.